code-ape/website/content/posts/ebpf_past_present_future.md

 This is noteworthy because it shows the development of BPF was a gradual one, something that continues with the technologies that succeeded it.
 Second, it mentions tcpdump as the most widely used program which utilizes BPF at the time of writing.[[^tcpdump_author]] This means tcpdump, one of the most widely used network debugging tools today, has used BPF technology for at least 24 years!
-I mention this because no other writing seems to specify about how long the family of BPF technologies have been in use.
+I mention this because no other writing seems mention how long the family of BPF technologies have been in use.
 When McCanne and Jacobson's paper was published, BPF wasn't a nifty idea with a alpha level implementation.
 It had been tested and used for two years and already found its way into multiple tools.